Authorities seized multiple pit bulls and mixed-breed dogs from the home of Alex Jackson.

 Littlerock, CA - In a developing story, a woman was fatally mauled by pit bulls while out for a walk Thursday morning in the Antelope Valley.
 Los Angeles County Sheriff's Department and animal control responded to the call of a fatal pit bull attack at about 9:30 am.
 The victim, a 63-year old Hispanic woman, was out for her morning walk on Avenue S near 110th Street East when the dogs attacked.
 Deputies shot at the dogs, which sent them scattering into the dessert.

-A separate article said a witness saw the attack and began honking her horn to try to scare them away.
-Instead, the four pit bulls began attacking the witness's car -- specifically trying to puncture the car's tires.
+A witness saw the attack and began honking her horn to try to scare the dogs away.
+Instead, the four pit bulls tried to attack the witness's car -- specifically trying to puncture the car's tires.
 County officials continue air and ground searches trying to locate the pit bulls.
 Los Angeles County Supervisor Michael Antonovich offered a $25,000 reward for information leading to their capture.
 The woman suffered severe injuries and died en route to the hospital.

 2The article also contains erroneous data about the number of pit bulls euthanized in Denver since its 1989 pit bull ban.
 In 2009, Animal People reported on the effect of breed-specific laws on pit bull euthanasia rates.
 Denver's annual average is 275 versus Los Angeles with 13,000.
 This is not rocket science.
 After a pit bull ban is enacted, the population of pit bulls dramatically decreases over time, thus the pit bull killing rate decreases as well.